Your estate may face more inheritance tax than you think.

 The more important question is usually not how much tax might be owed, but whether the right people will actually benefit from what you have built.
 Many of the clients we work with have a clear sense of what they want to happen.
 What they have not done is taken the steps to ensure it will.
 Inheritance tax planning is the process of closing that gap and it is rarely as complicated as people fear, once someone takes the time to understand your full position.

-As Chartered Financial Advisers, we begin with a complete review of your estate before making any recommendation.
+As Chartered Financial Planners, we begin with a complete review of your estate before making any recommendation.
 We assess your current position, work through the options that are genuinely appropriate for your circumstances, and build a plan that fits your life and your wishes.
 There is no standard solution.
 Every recommendation reflects the individual in front of us.

 What is inheritance tax and who pays it?